-SAC expects that full-time faculty maintain a minimum of ten office hours each week during the fall and spring semesters, based on a ratio of 2 hours per class for the usual 5 courses.
-As such, every assigned overload course requires 2 additional office hours.
+SAC expects that full-time faculty maintain a minimum of ten office hours each week during the fall and spring semesters, based on a ratio of 2 hours per 3 hour class taught as part of the normal course contract.
 Full-time faculty with course releases for non-instructional work may adjust their office hour expectations accordingly.
+Overload courses are taught at adjunct rate and therefore, do not require additional student office hours.